MoeRichert-USDA/scinet-site/_templates/collections/announcement.md

 ---
-title: Directory Available
+title: test # title

-excerpt: We have a directory available for medium term usage which allows researchers to run multiple jobs against data in this directory over a 90 day period.
+excerpt: We have a directory available for medium term usage which allows researchers to run multiple jobs against data in this directory over a 90 day period. # short description or excerpt
 ---